 There may be some way to buff these scratches out, but they are so minor, I really haven’t looked into it.

-The Best Paint to Use for Countertops
+The Best Paint for Countertops

 Ok, so here’s the thing.
 It really doesn’t matter what kind of paint you use.
 I know that sounds like a lame answer, but it is true.